prasisiri/pycode-cronjob/argo-workflows/README.md

 - Multiple analysis jobs that can run in parallel
 - Multiple upload options (SFTP, S3, HTTP) for flexibility
 - A final notification step that depends on all uploads

+## Docker Build and Workflow Process

+For details on how our Docker images are built from GitHub scripts and then used in Argo Workflows, see [Docker Build and Workflow Process](build-and-execution-flow.md).
+This includes:

+- How Python scripts are pulled from GitHub
+- The two approaches to building Docker images (build-time vs. runtime script fetching)
+- How the container image is referenced in the Argo Workflow YAML
+- The passing of artifacts between workflow steps

 ## Implementation Files